By Wendy Stoltz / Last Modified On January 15, 2023

 - Sprinkle the cinnamon-sugar mixture over the butter.

 These numbered steps match the numbered photos above and are for illustration purposes.
-For the complete list of ingredients and instructions, please see the recipe below.
+Please see the recipe below for the complete ingredient list and instructions.

-Cinnamon rolls have never been a quick recipe, but if you follow my tips below and make this recipe as-is, you'll see that it just takes a little rising time and some patience.
+See, that wasn't so bad.
+You can honestly have these gluten-free cinnamon rolls rising in no time.
+Cinnamon rolls have never been a quick recipe, but if you follow my tips below and make this as-is, you'll see that it just takes a little rising time and patience.

-Allow the dough to rise for the specified time.
+Dough rise - Allow the dough to rise for the specified time.

+Oil your knife - Use an oiled knife when cutting the dough log into 12 pieces.
 If you want larger cinnamon rolls, cut the dough log into 9 equal cinnamon rolls instead of 12.

-I have not tested this gluten-free cinnamon roll recipe using coconut sugar or other sugars, but if I do I will update this post.
+Use specified sugar - I have not tested this gluten-free cinnamon roll recipe using coconut sugar or other sugars, but if I do I will update this post.

 Tips for making perfect gluten-free yeasted dough

-That's one of the most important lessons about baking with yeast as well: yeast takes time to grow.
-Keep in mind that if the environment is cooler, the yeast will continue to grow, although it will grow much slower.
+Ensure you have time - Working with dough takes time.
+That's also one of the most important lessons about baking with yeast: yeast takes time to grow.
+Remember that if the environment is cooler, the yeast will continue to grow, although it will grow much slower.
 On the other hand, extremely high temperatures or extremely low temperatures will kill the yeast.

+Temperature matters - Working with the dough when it's cold is easier.
+If you have enough time, place the raw dough in a tightly sealed container and put it in a freezer for at least 30 minutes before you start working with it.
 When the dough is about 50% larger than when it started rising, you can consider it fully risen.
-The dough will also become overly soft and it will start to get pock-marked before it doubles in size.
+The dough will also become overly soft and start to get pock-marked before it doubles in size.

-Another great tip for making the perfect dough is moisture content.
+Enough moisture - Another great tip for making the perfect dough is moisture content.
 If the dough isn't moist enough, the yeast won't grow as it thrives in a wet environment.
 That's why you should always cover the shaped dough with oiled plastic wrap as it rises.

 Once you are done baking your gluten-free cinnamon buns, you can cool them completely and freeze them before adding the frosting.
 To reheat them, try letting the defrost at room temperature until they're no longer frozen in the center, and then sprinkle them with some water.
 You can reheat your gluten cinnamon rolls in a 275°F oven.

-If your gluten-free cinnamon buns come out dense, you either added too much flour during shaping or you didn't let the dough rise long enough before baking.
+If your gluten-free cinnamon buns come out dense, you either added too much flour during shaping or didn't let the dough rise long enough before baking.

 When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.